gratajik/book-memory-bank/README.md

 4. Continue with the next chapter based on the updated memory bank

 ### Publishing Preparation Workflow
-1. Use Production/Publishing/revision_checklist.md to systematically review the manuscript
-2. Run Production/Scripts/combine_chapters.ps1 to assemble the complete book
+1. Run Production/Scripts/combine_chapters.ps1 to assemble the complete book
-3. Use Production/Scripts/generate_docx.bat to create a properly formatted Word document
+2. Use Production/Scripts/generate_docx.bat to create a properly formatted Word document
-4. Follow Production/Publishing/kdp_publishing_guide.md for publication steps

 ## Getting Started

 1. **Set up the Project Structure**:
    - Copy the book-memory-bank folder to your project directory
-   - Create the Chapters/, Outlines/ and Manuscript/ directories
    - Create .clinerules file with content from custom_instructions.md
    - Ensure all paths in the .clinerules file include "book-memory-bank/" prefix